Shortwave broadband antenna: Background

-Many "broadband" designs used by the amateur radio enthusiasts are generally not true broadband antennas as they only transmit well (without an antenna tuner) in the harmonically related Amateur bands.

 The challenge for many years has been to devise an antenna which is an efficient radiator, compact, and also inexpensive.
 Previous solutions include the Barker Williamson folded dipole, the Australian traveling-wave antenna and other designs by Guertler etc.

-Some shortwave broadband antennas can even be used on the whole shortwave radio spectrum (1.6–30 MHz) which consist of the upper part of medium frequency (1.6–3 MHz) and the whole of high frequency (3–30 MHz).
+Some shortwave broadband antennas can even be used on the whole vaguely defined "shortwave" radio spectrum (usually 1.6–30 MHz) which consist of the upper part of the medium frequencies (MF band upper section = 1.6–3 MHz) and the whole of the high frequencies (HF band = 3–30 MHz).

+Vocabulary: "Broadband", "multiband", and "wideband"

+There are two separate issues related to getting as many frequencies as possible out of an antenna: